csys-fresher-batch-2019/sql-aishwarna/README.md

 | yercard_express |

-##Feature 5---we can view the passenger name and their name name
+##Feature 5---we can view the passenger name and their train name

 ```sql
 select passenger_name,(select train_name from trains where trains.train_id=passenger.train_id) from passenger where trains.train_id=passenger.train_id;